 It’s all a tad too sexiest and stereotypical.
 The moment you begin planning rules to follow, you automatically assume a person’s likes and dislikes.
 Not every woman wants a guy to plan a romantic dinner, and not every guy wants to take the lead.
 I’d much prefer a man who asks me about my interests, planning a date inspired by what I reveal.
 We’re all different – humans are too dissimilar to all follow a set of rigid do’s and don’ts.

 Additionally, following dating advice can imply if something goes wrong, you’re too blame.
-Women can over analyse and begin believing a man doesn’t want them, as they over conversated or arranged their next meeting to quickly.
-It’s easy to get wrapped up in advice columns, at a time when ghosting is common behaviour.
+Women can lose self-confidence by questioning whether they over conversated or arranged their next meeting to quickly.
+It’s easy to get wrapped up in advice columns at a time when ghosting is common behaviour.
 Before debating why, a man doesn’t want you, consider why you want them?
 Think about your relationship patterns, insecurities and overall judgement, before memorising stereotypical guidance.
 These are my relationship rules.

 Should women follow dating rules, or men for that matter?
 Do you stick to rituals when meeting a person, or do you always remain 100% truthful to yourself?